CiscoDevNet/openconfig-getting-started/models/policy/README.md

 ```

 ## Data Examples in this Guide
 All examples in this guide are presented in JSON and XML format.
 As of release 6.0.0, YANG models can be exercised using NETCONF and gRPC.
 You can use JSON examples with a gRPC client and the XML examples with a NETCONF client.
+The configuration examples in this guide are applied in the [OC-BGP guide](../bgp).

 ---
 ## Filtering OC-RPOL Data
 You can specify filters when retrieving configuration and operational data.
 An empty filter may be used when retrieving configuration.
 It results on data for all device models (Openconfig and non-OpenConfig) being retrieved.
 An empty filter is rejected when retrieving operational data.

-The OC-RPOL model has two high-level components: `defined-sets` and `policy-definitions`.
+The OC-RPOL model has two top-level components: `defined-sets` and `policy-definitions`.
 The most general filter you can define includes the entire data tree for the model (both set and policy definitions):

 XML
 ```xml